sevkeifert/fluidsynth-gui/README.txt

 -------------------------------------------------------------------------------

 Before you run the GUI, it's assumed that fluidsynth is already installed and setup.
-Here's how I configured fluidsynth on xubuntu 14.04
+Here's how I configured fluidsynth on Ubuntu 14.04 through 18.04.

     # you'll need the fluidsynth command line program